-- limitation to a fixed number of pseudonyms per subject52 [Chau81, Chau85, Chau90], - guaranteed uniqueness53 [Chau81, StSy00], - transferability to other subjects, - authenticity of the linking between a pseudonym and its holder (possibilities of verification/falsification or indication/repudiation), - provability that two or more pseudonyms have the same holder54. ٠ - convertibility, i.e., transferability of attributes of one pseudonym to another55 [Chau85.
-Chau901. - possibility and frequency of pseudonym changeover, - re-usability and, possibly, a limitation in number of uses, - validity (e.g., guaranteed durability and/or expiry date, restriction to a specific application), •
+- limitation to a fixed number of pseudonyms per subject [Chau81, Chau85, Chau90], - guaranteed uniqueness [Chau81, StSy00], - transferability to other subjects. - authenticity of the linking between a pseudonym and its holder (possibilities of verification/falsification or indication/repudiation), - provability that two or more pseudonyms have the same holder, ٠ - convertibility, i.e., transferability of attributes of one pseudonym to another [Chau85, Chau901. - possibility and frequency of pseudonym changeover, - re-usability and, possibly, a limitation in number of uses, - validity (e.g., guaranteed durability and/or expiry date, restriction to a specific application), - possibility of revocation or blocking, or - participation of users or other parties in forming the pseudonyms.